tindyc/tindycportfolio/README.md

 ## Acknowlegements

 I would like to thank Guido Cecilio, my mentor from Code Institute, for guiding me through from deisgning to the deployment of my first portfolio website.
-The narvar and scrollSpy features were taken from Bootstrap.
+The narvar and scrollSpy, project cards features were taken from Bootstrap.